minmarg/comer2/README.md

   *  comer, the main program for homology search using one or more GPUs.

-   Assuming that a query profile myprofile.pro and a profile database mydb have been obtained, the simplest way to run `comer` is to type:
+   Assuming that a query profile myprofile.pro and a profile database mydb (or databases mydb1 and mydb2) have been obtained, the simplest way to run `comer` is to type (single database):

      comer -i myprofile.pro -d mydb -o my_output_directory

+   or (mutliple databases)

+     comer -i myprofile.pro -d mydb1,mydb2 -o my_output_directory

    where my_output_directory is an output directory to store output alignments files for each query profile present in the input file